 In order to minimize lawn damage, apply lawn grub control services and products as soon as you recognize a problem.
 Grubs can also lead to turf damage caused by small and medium-sized animals, like skunks, raccoons, moles that will tear up your lawn’s soil to feed on grubs.
 Once the grubs mature into beetles, they can cause damage to your foliage and flowers and continue the cycle of grubs into the next year.

 Signs Your Lawn Has Grubs

-So how do you know if your yard has become infested with grubs?
-One of the first signs of a grub problem is when you notice that parts of your yard have started to die off, leaving brown patches and wilting grass.
-The presence of dying grass on its own isn’t evidence of grubs, but it would call for further investigation.
-Even more worrying would be if the ground feels unusually soft while you walk on it with a little extra give than usual.
+Dead Brown Patches: One of the first signs of a grub problem is when parts of your turf start to die off, leaving brown, irregular patches and wilting grass.
+The presence of dying grass on its own isn’t evidence of grubs, but it could be an indication there is an underlying issue.

-For lawns with severe damage, we’ve got you covered and have turf care services that can help you restore damaged areas of your lawn.
-Best of all, our services are custom tailored to handle the unique challenges of your lawn.
-No matter your lawn’s situation, we’ll be able to offer our expertise to ensure your lawn is looking healthy, thick and green – at a great price.
+For lawns with severe damage, we’ve got you covered with turf care products and services that can help you restore damaged areas of your lawn.
+Best of all, our lawn care services are custom-tailored to handle the unique challenges of your soil and lawn.
+No matter your lawn’s situation, we’ll be able to offer our lawn care expertise to ensure your lawn is looking healthy, thick and green, and all for a great price.

 In addition to preventive grub control, we also offer services such as power seeding, soil enrichment, core aeration, mole control, pH balancing, and more.
 Lawn Doctor can help you with all of your lawn care needs.
 And all our services are backed by our Satisfaction Guarantee.